PLEASE REVIEW THIS NOTICE CAREFULLY

 Your Opt-Out Rights

 If the law allows us to share your PII for marketing purposes, you have the right to opt out by calling the toll-free number listed below.
 You can restrict sharing of your PII with CNO Affiliates, nonaffiliated companies or both.
 If you opt out of Affiliate sharing, this choice is effective for five years.
 If you opt out of nonaffiliated company sharing, this choice is effective until you revoke it.
+We will not unfairly discriminate against you because of your opt out choice.

 California, Montana, New Mexico, North Dakota and Vermont Residents